Intruder in the Dust (film): Plot

-In a small town, Lucas Beauchamp, a Black man, is arrested for the murder of Vinson Gowrie, a white lumberman.
+In a small town, Lucas Beauchamp, a Black man, is arrested for the murder of Vinson Gowrie, a White lumberman.
 As he is sent to the jail house, Lucas turns to Chick Mallison in the crowd, and asks for his uncle John Gavin Stevens to be his attorney.
-Chick returns home and has dinner with his parents and uncle, who inquires why Chick was at the jail house.
-Troubled by Lucas's arrest, Chick leaves the dinner table and goes to his bedroom, where John follows.
-There, Chick recalls on a cold November day, he was hunting rabbits with his black friend Aleck until he fell and nearly drowned in a frozen creek.
-Lucas, who owns land near the creek, comes to his aid and takes Chick to his residence, where Chick is fed and dressed in dry clothes.
-In gratitude, Chick tries to repay Lucas but Lucas will not accept his money.
+Chick returns home and at the dinner table, Chick is asked by his uncle why he was at the jail house.

+Troubled by Lucas's arrest, Chick runs to his bedroom and tells a story to his uncle.
+On a cold November day, as he was hunting rabbits with his black friend Aleck, Chick nearly drowned in a frozen creek, but Lucas saved him.
+Inside his home, Lucas feeds Chick and dresses him in dry clothes.
+In gratitude, Chick wants to repay Lucas but Lucas will not accept his money.

-One day, at a country store, Chick witnesses Vinson attempt to strike Lucas.
-As Chick watches, some of the men prevent Vinson from attacking Lucas, who promptly leaves.
+Chick also remembers another incident at a country store where Vinson attempts to strike Lucas, but he is restrained by several men.
 Chick concludes his story, believing Lucas considers him to be his friend.
-John reluctantly agrees to represent Lucas, and he and Chick arrive at Lucas's jail cell.
-John inquires Lucas about the murder, in which Lucas states Vinson and his partner were stealing another man's lumber though he is reluctant to finish the story.
-John leaves, but Chick returns to the jail cell, where Lucas suggests to exhume Vinson's body to inspect the bullet was not fired by his pistol.
+John reluctantly decides to represent Lucas, and he and Chick visit Lucas inside his jail cell.
+There, Lucas recalls before the murder, Vinson and his partner were stealing another man's lumber though he refuses to finish the story.
+John leaves, but Chick returns to the jail cell.
+Lucas suggests to exhume Vinson's body and inspect that the bullet was not fired from his pistol.
 However, John opposes the suggestion.

-Miss Eunice Habersham, an elderly woman, believes in Lucas's presumed innocence, and has Chick and Aleck driven to Vinson's gravesite near a chapel.
-However, they discover the coffin is empty.
-When they return, John and Sheriff Hampton become convinced that Lucas is innocent.
-They return to the gravesite where Vinson's father Nub arrives.
+Miss Eunice Habersham, an elderly woman, believes in Lucas's presumed innocence.
+She drives Chick and Aleck to Vinson's gravesite near a chapel, where they discover the body has been moved.
+Based on the discovery, John and Sheriff Hampton are convinced that Lucas is innocent.
+When they return to the gravesite, Vinson's father Nub is also there.
 Chick notices a nearby trail of footprints, which leads to Vinson's corpse being retrieved from the quicksand.
 It is then determined that the bullet that killed Vinson was not fired from Lucas's pistol.

-Back in town, a mob of white men led by Vinson's brother Crawford arrive at the jail house and demand for Lucas to be hanged.
+Back in town, a mob of white men, led by Vinson's brother Crawford, arrive at the jail house and demand for Lucas to be hanged.
 John and Chick return to Lucas's jail cell where Lucas confesses he knows the identity of Vinson's partner and was present when Vinson was shot, but he could not identify the assailant.
-After it is announced that Lucas will be released, Sheriff Hampton arrives at Lucas's residence, in the hopes that Vinson's real killer will retaliate.
+Sheriff Hampton frees Lucas in hopes it will lure the real killer to retaliate.
 The plan succeeds and Crawford is arrested.
 The mob then disperses when Crawford is taken to the jail house.

 The next morning, Lucas pays John for his legal expenses and walks away a free man, as John and Chick look on.